-It was announced late on Sunday evening that SAP has acquired experience management specialist Qualtrics in a $8 billion deal.
+It was announced on 11 November that SAP has acquired experience management specialist Qualtrics in an $8 billion deal.
 The acquisition comes as SAP, Germany’s largest company by market value, is shifting its enterprise software business to the cloud from traditional on-premises services, with the goal of becoming a one-stop shop for all digital offerings.
 It is SAP’s second-biggest acquisition ever, following the $8.3 billion purchase of travel and expense software company Concur in 2014.

 Qualtrics sells market research and survey software to more than 9,000 customers, from Coca-Cola and BMW to the US Air Force and Walt Disney.
 It enables organisations to collect feedback and other data from across customers, employees, product and brand in order to build a picture of overall ‘customer experience’.
 The acquisition will allow SAP to combine its operational data with customer experience data from Qualtrics, enabling clients to incorporate real-time feedback into their strategies.